 This will allow a slightly modified display of the Android phone to be mirrored onto the infotainment screen.
 The phone display will go blank, and the screen display will take over.
 The information that you would normally see on your Android device, will now appear on the car’s display screen.

 To conclude, the use of Android Auto without active data plans is not feasible, at least if you want to get all the features.
-All in all, Android Auto is a great app to use while driving, as it minimizes the driver’s distractions by what’s happening in their phones, providing a clear and easy to use integrated interface.
+All in all, Android Auto is a great app to use while driving, as it minimizes the driver’s distractions by what’s happening on their phones, providing a clear and easy-to-use integrated interface.